osama78assi/fastPizza/README.md

 # Fast Pizza
-this is fake pizza order, there is an imaginary restaurant called Fast Pizza, they have a delivery department, they all take the order from this website and prepare the required pizzas.
+this is fake pizza order website, there is an imaginary restaurant called Fast Pizza, they have a delivery department, they all take the order from this website and prepare the required pizzas.

 # Here you can do the following: